UoB-COMSM0110/github-intro/README.md

 ## 6. Send us your repository

-Once each team member has their name, university email address and GitHub username in the README.md, send a link to repository to Alex Elwood on Teams.
+Once each team member has their name, university email address and GitHub username in the README.md, send a link to your repository to Alex Elwood on Teams.
 In the next few days we will be setting up your coursework repositories and sending out joining invites.

 ## 7. Further tasks on Branches (Optional)